stochastical/abstractnonsense/content/blog/2025-08-31-can-a-regex-match-valid-card-numbers.md

 7. Are there ways to quantify bounds on the size of regexes and DFAs for languages?
 Is there a theory of [Lexical density](https://en.wikipedia.org/wiki/Lexical_density) for formal languages in the Chomsky hierarchy?

 Any errors are entirely my own - if you notice any mistakes, think of any interesting insights, or just want to chat, please reach out!

-[^1]: Regular languages are closed under reversal, but this is not sufficient to reverse a string to build our DFA.
-For instance, no DFA can recognise the language of palindromic strings.

-[^2]: I propose we rename this to `Kl(e|n)*'s` theorem.

-[^3]: We're going to ignore leading zeroes or the prefix being one of a small set of possible IINs.

-[^4]: Note for the programmer: in keeping with the parlance of calling these sets *languages*, elements of a language are often called *words* - this is interchangeable with *strings*.

-[^5]: It might actually be easier to motivate the form of the transition function of the DFA at the cost of a more roundabout construction.
-Since we don’t know whether the string is even or odd at the start, we could traverse along an **NFA** that traces both even and odd paths together using epsilon transitions.
-And any NFA can be converted into a DFA!

-[^6]: or a very busy beaver

-[^7]: Dam(n), Busy Beavers can't do *everything*

-[^8]: The original source of Luhn's algorithm is in a patent (*US patent 2950048A*), which has fortunately been scanned and made accessible as a [PDF via Google Patents](https://patentimages.storage.googleapis.com/ec/2a/f7/b9af046ed26128/US2950048.pdf).